joebowbeer/crossplane-function-pythonic/README.md

   namespace: crossplane-system
   name: function-pythonic
 ```
-When enabled, labeled ConfigMaps and Secrets are obtained cluster wide,
+When enabled, labeled ConfigMaps are obtained cluster wide, requiring the above
-requiring the above ClusterRole permissions.
-The `--packages-name` command
+ClusterRole permissions.
+The `--packages-namespace` command line option will restrict
-line option will restrict to only using the supplied namespaces.
-Per namespace
+to only using the supplied namespace.
+This option can be invoked multiple times.
-RBAC permissions are then required.
+The above RBAC permission can then be per namespace RBAC Role permissions.

+Secrets can also be used in an identical manner as ConfigMaps by enabling the
+`--packages-secrets` command line option.
+Secrets permissions need to be
+added to the above RBAC configuration.

 ## Filing System Packages